 Although SRC believes that the Forward-Looking Statements are reasonable, they are not guarantees of future results, performance or achievements.
 A number of factors or assumptions have been used to develop the Forward-Looking Statements, including: (i) energy markets and the price of oil, natural gas liquids and natural gas will be higher in the future; (ii) the continued availability of quality management; (iii) the effects of regulation and tax laws of governmental agencies will not materially change; (iv) the ability to obtain financing on acceptable terms will continue to be available; and (iv) those estimates listed herein under the heading "Critical Accounting Estimates and Judgments".
-Actual results, performance or achievements could vary materially from those expressed or implied by the Forward-Looking Statements should assumptions underlying the Forward-Looking Statements prove incorrect or should one or more risks or other factors materialize, including: (i) general economic, market and business conditions; (ii) market volatility that would affect the ability to enter or exit investments; (iii) commodity price fluctuations and uncertainties; (iv) risks associated with the Facility; (v) risks associated with the oil and gas industry in general (e.g., operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of estimates and projections relating to reserves, production, costs and expenses, and health, safety and environmental risks); (vi) risks associated with the land contract drilling industry in general (e.g., dependence on the oil and gas industry; construction delays; the inability to secure rig contracts and loss of customers; and operational hazards); (vii) risks associated with the mining industry in general (e.g., operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of estimates and projections relating to reserves, production, costs and expenses, and health, safety and environmental risks); (viii) risks associated with the farming industry in general (e.g., weather risks, operational risks in production; the uncertainty of estimates and projections related to livestock); (ix) risks associated with the food manufacturing and retail business in general (e.g., a rise in the cost of inputs, a drop in pricing and/or sales volumes, food safety); (x) the uncertainty of reserves and resources; (xi) changes in environmental and other regulations; (xii) the ability of SRC to repurchase its securities will be limited by applicable corporate law; (xiii) those risks disclosed herein under the heading "Risk Management"; and (ix) those risks described under the heading "Risk Factors" in SRC's AIF dated March 6, 2016.
+Actual results, performance or achievements could vary materially from those expressed or implied by the Forward-Looking Statements should assumptions underlying the Forward-Looking Statements prove incorrect or should one or more risks or other factors materialize, including: (i) general economic, market and business conditions; (ii) market volatility that would affect the ability to enter or exit investments; (iii) commodity price fluctuations and uncertainties; (iv) risks associated with the oil and gas industry in general (e.g., operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of estimates and projections relating to reserves, production, costs and expenses, and health, safety and environmental risks); (v) risks associated with the land contract drilling industry in general (e.g., dependence on the oil and gas industry; construction delays; the inability to secure rig contracts and loss of customers; and operational hazards); (vi) risks associated with the mining industry in general (e.g., operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of estimates and projections relating to reserves, production, costs and expenses, and health, safety and environmental risks); (vii) risks associated with the farming industry in general (e.g., weather risks, operational risks in production; the uncertainty of estimates and projections related to livestock); (viii) risks associated with the food manufacturing and retail business in general (e.g., a rise in the cost of inputs, a drop in pricing and/or sales volumes, food safety); (ix) the uncertainty of reserves and resources; (x) changes in environmental and other regulations; (xi) the ability of SRC to repurchase its securities will be limited by applicable corporate law; (xii) those risks disclosed herein under the heading "Major Risks" with respect to each of the Company's key investments; (xiii) those risks disclosed herein under the heading "Risk Management"; and (xiv) those risks described under the heading "Risk Factors" in SRC's AIF dated March 6, 2016.
 The Forward-Looking Statements speak only as of the date hereof, unless otherwise specifically noted, and SRC does not assume any obligation to publicly update any Forward-Looking Statements, whether as a result of new information, future events or otherwise, except as may be expressly required by applicable Canadian securities laws.